mvdnbrk/robin/README.md

 ### 4) Build Lighting (DMX)
 1. With power off, mount fixtures on T-bars/truss using rated clamps and safety bonds.
-2. Daisy-chain DMX from controller/USB DMX or wireless receiver to first fixture, then through the chain.
+2. Daisy-chain DMX from Control One DMX out to first fixture, then through the chain.
 3. Set fixture DMX addresses to match the DMX Layout table above; set DMX mode/channel count per the plan.
 4. Plug in power to each fixture.
 Use IEC/PowerCON as applicable.
 Keep DMX and power separated where possible.
 5. Place a DMX terminator at the last fixture in the chain.